-In a perfect world, when you laid out your organization’s customer service strategy, you worked from a playbook of proven customer service best practices.
-In this ever-shifting business landscape, however, identifying such standards is extremely challenging.
+In a perfect world (or a simpler time), when you laid out your organization’s customer service strategy, every employee (even marketing and sales) worked from a playbook of proven customer service best practices.
+In this ever-shifting business landscape, however, identifying such customer service standards is extremely challenging.
 Fortunately, a newly revised report from Forrester, Pinpoint opportunities for better customer service, does just that.
-It offers an in-depth analysis of the range of customer service capabilities every organization must perfect in order to improve customer service.
+It offers an in-depth analysis of the range of customer service capabilities every organization must perfect in order to provide great customer service time after time.
 Self-assessment modules embedded within each section offer statements that shed light on where an organization is in line with best practices and where they’re falling behind.

-Armed with real insight into your organization’s customer service capabilities, you’re well-positioned to educate key stakeholders within the company about the importance of customer service.
+Armed with real insight into your organization’s and employees' customer service capabilities, you’re well-positioned to educate key stakeholders within the company about the importance of customer service and the skill to deliver it.
 This is especially useful because when it comes to implementing a successful customer service strategy, the magic word is “alignment.”
 For your team to be successful, you must step up and ensure management understands and believes in your customer service strategy.
-Without taking ownership of the strategy and ensuring buy-in across the organization, your chances of success are small.
+Without taking ownership of the strategy and ensuring buy-in across the organization (and each employee), your chances of success are small.

 The self-assessment sheets embedded in this section of the report further emphasize the importance of working hard to align your entire company around a solid customer service strategy.
-Analyzing your own efforts against these industry standards will provide a roadmap for how to improve customer service.
+Analyzing your own efforts against these customer service standards will provide a roadmap for how to improve the customer experience.
 Importantly, areas where your organization’s efforts currently fall short are also likely to be the practices that will yield the highest ROI once implemented.
-That’s good news for CS teams that could use a quick home run.
+That’s good news for every customer service employee and team that could use a quick home run.

 Using Forrester’s interactive self-assessment spreadsheets, you’ll rate how well your organization is aligned on key elements of customer service strategy.
-Statements like, “We know what we want to accomplish with our customer service strategy; all of our staff, especially those who interact with customers, clearly understand it,” and “We have a strategy in place to deliver a consistent customer experience across all locations and across all communications channels” cut right to the chase, highlighting missed opportunities and weaknesses in a customer service strategy.
+Statements like, “We know what we want to accomplish with our customer service strategy; every employee, especially those who interact with customers, clearly understand it,” and “We have a strategy in place to deliver a consistent customer experience across all locations and across all communications channels” cut right to the chase, highlighting missed opportunities, weaknesses, and problem areas in a customer service strategy.

-It’s up to you to ensure your organization can rally around a unified customer service strategy.
-Selling your team’s initiatives and successes is that much easier when a) you know how to measure them and b) they reflect industry best practices.
+It’s up to you to ensure your organization can provide a unified customer service strategy.
+Selling your team’s initiatives and successes is that much easier when a) you know how to measure them and b) they reflect customer service best practices.